KatherineVeronneau/KatherineVeronneauIntro/README.md

 # KatherineVeronneauIntro

-### Edit `_quarto.yml` (RStudio)

-Tip: From the file pane in RStudio, open `README.md`, which contains these instructions.
-You can delete steps as you complete them.

-- [ ] 1.
-Edit the all caps info in  `_quarto.yml` to your info.
-It's very important to maintain the indenting structure in this file precisely as is -- be careful!

 ### Render the web site (RStudio)

 - [ ] 1.
 If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)